 Diagram credit: McCoy et al., 48th LPSC, #2241 (2017)

 In addition to the irons mentioned above, several other ungrouped ataxites could be members of this high-Ni iron group, including El Qoseir, Illinois Gulch, Morradal, Nordheim, and Tucson.
-However, because of the significant differences that exist in their content of refractory elements compared to that in the South Byron trio, further work is needed in order to establish a definitive connection (Kissin, 2010).
+However, because of the significant differences that exist in their content of refractory elements compared to that in the South Byron trio, further work is needed to establish a definitive connection (Kissin, 2010).
 Investigators have also explored the possibility of a genetic relationship between IVB irons and other meteorite groups.
 Based on O-isotopic analyses utilizing chromite grains from IVB irons Warburton Range and Hoba, Corrigan et al. (2017) found that IVB irons share close similarities to the MiltonSouth Byron trio grouping (see diagram below).
 The O-isotopic compositions of the IVB irons and the South Byron trioMilton grouping also fall within the range of the oxidized CVCK chondrites.
 Moreover, Corrigan and McCoy (2018) found that both IVB irons and the MiltonSouth Byron trio show evidence for early oxidation (e.g., both have a similar high Ni content of ~15.518 wt% and ~1518 wt%, respectively), as well as evidence for late reduction (e.g., both contain reduced mineral phases such as troilite, daubréelite, and schreibersite).

 Silicate phases in Milton are enriched in the siderophile and highly siderophile elements which typically partition into metal phases (Hillebrand et al., 2004).
 Because of the unusual homogeneity of its metal and silicates, Milton has served as a good tool for J. Hillebrand (2004) to determine the in situ metal/silicate partition coefficients of a pallasite.
 Milton is a unique representative of its parent asteroid, and demonstrates that the petrogenesis of pallasites must have occurred in a similar way on multiple parent bodies.
 Interestingly, the ungrouped metachondrite NWA 10503 has been conjectured to have a possible affinity to the Milton pallasite (Irving et al., 2016).
 Not only does this unique meteorite share with Milton an association with carbonaceous chondrites as attested by their elevated silicate FeO/MnO ratios, but it also falls along an extension of the trend line established by Milton on an oxygen three-isotope diagram (see below).